tommytracey/udacity_data_engineering/p4_data_lake_spark/README.md

 ##### &nbsp;

-### Implementation Steps
+### Project Rubrik
-Below are steps taken to build each component of this project.
+Below are Udacity's criteria for completing this project.

 #### ETL
 1. Deploy this Spark process on a cluster using AWS.